-Over the last couple of years there has been a major increase in hut use.
+In recent years there has been a major increase in hut use.
 It has become a year-round attraction by a wide variety of users.
-It is important that groups of 8 or more book in advance (see below).
+To avoid congestion it is important that groups of 8 or more book in advance (see below).

 The Hut Trust reserves the right to decline bookings that are inappropriate or potentially damaging to the hut or conservation area.

 The hut has two management regimes - unwardened and wardened: